dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_sql_view_variables-->

-SQL views support variable subsitution.
-Variable subsitition is only available for SQL view of type *query*, meaning SQL views which are not created in the database but simply executed as regular SQL queries.
+SQL views support variable substitution.
+Variable substitution is only available for SQL view of type *query*, meaning SQL views which are not created in the database but simply executed as regular SQL queries.
 Variables can be inserted directly into the SQL query and must be on